Borzoi Breed Profile

 Thanks to their incredible speed, the dogs would catch up with the wolf in an instant, and attack from either side, seizing it and dragging it to the ground.
 The huntsmen would then catch up and kill the wolf with a ceremonial dagger.
 When the hunt was over, there would be celebration and feasting — and, of course, the Borzoi were guests of honour.
 Many still seem to expect the same regal treatment today!

 The Borzoi can be exceptionally stubborn if it does not feel motivated to perform a task and whilst they can be trained, early socialization to a wide variety of situations will help form a nicely balanced character and temper some of their more independent minded actions.
 With early socialization the Borzoi should get along quite happily with other animals.
+Recall will always be an issue as once in pursuit of anything, owners have no hope of ever keeping up!
+A safe, enclosed space for this canine athlete in which to run is a must.

 The most pressing health concern for the breed is Bloat, although with the correct feeding methods this can be avoided.
 The breed is generally free of other disorders although poor breeding practices have left some lines with a tendency to Hip Dysplasia and eye problems.